A universal scaling law for gravitational waves induced during inflation: Applications

-{\it Scalar induced GWs.}\quad Scalar induced GWs have been widely discussed (see Ref. \cite{Domenech:2021ztg} for a review) as a natural GW production mechanism during inflation.
-Although the full picture is of course more complicated, a gauge-invariant scalar perturbation $\Phi$ typically generates a stress tensor (neglecting isotropic components) \cite{Durrer:2020fza, Baumann:2007zm}
+Scalar induced GWs have been widely discussed (see Ref. \cite{Domenech:2021ztg} for a review) as a natural GW production mechanism during inflation.
+Although the full picture is of course more complicated, a gauge-invariant scalar perturbation $\Phi$ typically generates a stress tensor (removing isotropic components) \cite{Durrer:2020fza, Baumann:2007zm}